 Each semester during the last week of classes, students who are trying to prepare for their final exams or projects have a big distraction: stress.
 Mason celebrates DeStress Fest for that entire week, offering students a wide variety of events they can choose from to relieve stress.
 This semester, DeStress Fest will happen from Monday, December 5th through Sunday, December 11th!

-By: Whitney Hopler, Writer-in-Residence, GMU Center for the Advancement of Well-Being
+By: Whitney Hopler, Communications Coordinator, GMU Center for the Advancement of Well-Being

 Each semester during the last week of classes, students who are trying to prepare for their final exams or projects have a big distraction: stress.
 Mason celebrates DeStress Fest for that entire week, offering students a wide variety of events they can choose from to relieve stress.
 This semester, DeStress Fest will happen from Monday, December 5th through Sunday, December 11th.
 Events range from yoga, swing dancing, and walking a labyrinth to painting, coloring, and playing with Legos.